mariamiah/Full-stack-deployment-terraform/README.md

 - [VPC](https://aws.amazon.com/vpc/) - Amazon VPC is used to set up security for the application
 - [AWS](https://aws.amazon.com/)- AWS shall provide the platform to run the application

+### Set up your environment
+- First and foremost, this project requires you to register an account with [Amazon Web Services](https://aws.amazon.com/).
+- Navigate to the [AWS website](https://aws.amazon.com/) and select `Create your AWS account`
+- Follow through the registration process by supplying your email address, password and account name.
+- Supply your address details in the next step and finally add valid credit card credentials to enable billing
+- Once the registration process is successfully, you are ready to get started deploying your application

 ### How the application works
 - Clone this repository by running `git clone https://github.com/mariamiah/FULL-STACK-DEPLOYMENT-WITH-TERRAFORM.git`
 - Navigate into the cloned repository on the terminal by typing `cd FULL-STACK-DEPLOYMENT-WITH-TERRAFORM`